acikgozb/tcp-ip-journey/1-ping/README.md

 ### NIC (Network Interface Card)

 A NIC is a piece of hardware that connects a device to a network.
-NICs are mostly found in computers, servers and routers.
+NICs are mostly found in personal computers, servers and routers.

 In this example, the test computer uses its integrated NIC to connect to the wireless home network.
 As a result, there is an interface on the computer that we can analyze by using `ifconfig`: